Catalog Description

 Reading Assignments

 1. Read the chapter in the textbook on using whip and pause technique to weld an open root groove along with provided handout on this lab assignment and be prepared to discuss in class.
-2. Read the chapter in the textbook on techniques of Shielded Metal Arc Welding with open groove joint to achieve complete weld penetration in order to complete the welding assignment after a classroom discussion.
+2. Read the chapter in the textbook on techniques of Manual Metal Arc Welding with open groove joint to achieve complete weld penetration in order to complete the welding assignment after a classroom discussion.
 3. Research electrode manufactures web sites to determine tensile strength, and use to determine proper filler metal - base metal matching.

 Writing, Problem Solving or Performance